Coalfire-CF/terraform-aws-vpc-nfw/README.md

   * `module.mgmt_vpc.private_subnets["mvp-mgmt-compute-us-gov-west-1a"]`
   * `data.terraform_remote_state.network.outputs.public_subnets["mvp-mgmt-dmz-us-gov-west-1a"]`
 * This is designed to automatically reference the firewall subnets when opted to be created.
+* Automatically adds AWS region to the subnet name upon creation

 ## Usage
 If networks are being created with the goal of peering, it is best practice to build and deploy those resources within the same Terraform state.